Compliments of Delicatus Restaurant Seattle, Chef Aaron Willis

-This fun cake is made by following the recipe for pilaf on the package (except reducing water by 1/4 cup) and adding our ingredients together to form the cakes.
+This fun cake is made by following the basic cooking instructions for Bluebird Potlatch Pilaf (except reducing water by 1/4 cup) and adding our ingredients together to form the cakes.
+If you do not have Bluebird Potlatch Pilaf in your Pantry, you can substitute it with Bluebird Split Emmer Farro.

 1 whole egg and 1 egg yolk